s-victor/TinyPedal/docs/customization.md

 Remaining fuel reading.

     *refuel
 Estimated refueling reading, which is the total amount additional fuel required to finish race.
+Note, positive value indicates additional refueling and pit-stop would be required, while negative value indicates total extra fuel would left at the end of race and no extra pit-stop required.

     *used
 Estimated fuel consumption reading, which is calculated from last-valid-lap fuel consumption and delta fuel consumption.
 Note, when vehicle is in garage stall, this reading only shows last-valid-lap fuel consumption without delta calculation.

     *delta
 Estimated delta fuel consumption reading.
+Positive value indicates an increase in consumption, while negative indicates a decrease in consumption.

     *end
 Estimated remaining fuel reading at the end of current stint before pit.